jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Chameleon (MC)
 Set: Spidey-Foes
 **Blessing in Disguise**
-If Chameleon appears in the middle of the game, then **Blessing in Disguise** will copy any "appears" powers on face-up **Sinister Syndicate** Supporting Charact
+If Chameleon appears in the middle of the game, then **Blessing in Disguise** will copy any "appears" powers on face-up **Sinister Syndicate** Supporting Characters on your side.

 ## Chameleon (SC)
 Set: Sinister Syndicate